 For one reason or another, manufacturing is the only sector of American business that employs "workers."
-For such a generic title — its definition is essentially the same as "employee" — often I wonder how our industry has been stuck with one, while the service industry has a field day with the alternatives.
-And then, more importantly, why media and popular culture continue to perpetuate it?
+For such a generic title -- its definition is essentially the same as "employee" -- often I wonder how our industry has been stuck with one, while the service industry has a field day with the alternatives.
+And then, more importantly, why media and popular culture continue to perpetuate it.

-If you're never heard Mike Rowe (of Dirty Jobs fame) talk about the public value of "work" in America, here's the gist: Over the last few decades, in particular, there has been an unfocused, but incredibly powerful marketing campaign against work done with one's hands, in favor of "high-tech" and "future-thinking" jobs like software development, or most anything service-related.
+If you're never heard Mike Rowe (of Dirty Jobs fame) talk about the public value of "work" in America, here's the gist: Over the last few decades, in particular, there has been an unfocused but incredibly powerful marketing campaign against work done with one's hands, in favor of "high-tech" and "future-thinking" jobs like software development, or most anything service-related.
 I can't agree more with Rowe's opinion, and I think that's half of the problem with this "worker" vs. "employee" debate.

-Even though I've talked with hundreds of manufacturing professionals and am very familiar with their success, the term "worker" has a negative connotation to me.
+Even though I've talked with hundreds of manufacturing professionals, and am very familiar with their success, the term "worker" has a negative connotation to me.
 It's almost impossible to break, despite all the evidence to the contrary.
 The semantics of work are indoctrinated into each new generation.

 It's hard not to understand their position, particularly when you consider that they've never been exposed to what manufacturing is really like in the 21st Century.
-They have antiquated ideas of what jobs are available.
-There are few to no outlets for people to get experience with manufacturing equipment, and the deficiency of proper STEM education has been an issue for decades.
+They have antiquated ideas of what jobs are available, There are few-to-no outlets for people to get experience with manufacturing equipment, and the deficiency of proper STEM education has been an issue for decades.
 They don't know that manufacturing isn't all manual labor.
 They don't realize it's an art in the combination of science and engineering.

-I don't necessarily have any solutions, here — I've been tossing this idea around in my head for a year now, probably — but I feel obligated to speak up, being so closely tied to the media world that shapes public opinion.
-Part of me says that the "worker" label is antiquated, and that whenever I can, I should use "employee" or some other equal term.
+I don't necessarily have any solutions, here -- I've been tossing this idea around in my head for a year now, probably -- but I feel obligated to speak up, being so closely tied to the media world that shapes public opinion..
+Part of me says that the "worker" label is antiquated, and that whenever I can I should use "employee" or some other equal term.
 But another part of me thinks that if we're going to get our next generations into manufacturing, it's going to take a whole lot more than a title change.
 Work is work, and it's always going to be hard to convince a teenager that getting dirty is what pays the bills.

 Most importantly: Am I making a mountain out of a molehill, here?
 Sound off below.
-Or send comments to email@example.com.